Obesity: Epidemiology

+The 20 countries with the highest prevalence of obesity among adults in 2022 were mostly in the Pacific Islands, the Caribbean, and the Near East and North Africa.
+In Tonga (71.7 percent), Nauru (69.9 percent), Tuvalu (64.2 percent) and Samoa (62.4 percent), 60 percent or more of the adult population is obese.
+While the prevalence of adult obesity in the United States of America is the thirteenth-largest in the world (42.0 percent), the country is home to the largest number of obese adults due to its large population, accounting for one-eighth of the global total.

 The rate of obesity also increases with age at least up to 50 or 60 years old and severe obesity in the United States, Australia, and Canada is increasing faster than the overall rate of obesity.
 The OECD has projected an increase in obesity rates until at least 2030, especially in the United States, Mexico and England with rates reaching 47%, 39% and 35%, respectively.

 Once considered a problem only of high-income countries, obesity rates are rising worldwide and affecting both the developed and developing world.
 These increases have been felt most dramatically in urban settings.
 In 2021, nearly half the global adult population - a billion men and 1.11 billion women aged 25 or older - were overweight or obese.
 It was predicted that if these trends continue about 57.4% of men and 60.3% of women would be overweight or obese by 2050.

 Sex- and gender-based differences influence the prevalence of obesity.
 Globally there are more obese women than men, but the numbers differ depending on how obesity is measured.

+The CDC reported that the prevalence of obesity among U.S. adults aged 20 and over was 41.9% from 2017 to March 2020, with severe obesity at 9.2% during the same period.
+Prevalence was lowest among non-Hispanic Asian adults (17.4%), compared with non-Hispanic white (42.2%), non-Hispanic Black (49.6%), and Hispanic (44.8%) adults.